 The role of tribal representative in the Maine State Legislature is a non-voting position, though the representative can introduce and sponsor legislation.
-Three tribal representative seats are allocated in the Maine Legislature — for the Penobscot Nation, the Passamaquoddy Tribe and the Houlton Band of Maliseet Indians — though only one seat is currently filled.
 Of all 50 states, the Tribal Representative exists exclusively in Maine.

-CURRENT REPRESENTATIVE:
+CURRENT REPRESENTATIVES:

 Aaron Dana, a member of the Passamaquoddy Tribe and Indian Township.
 Rep. Dana has served in the state legislature since October 2022.
-He will serve in this role through Sept.
-2026.
+He will serve in this role through September 2026.

 Rep. Dana is the manager of the Passamaquoddy Recreation Center as well as a singer and dancer at The Professional Pow Wow Association.
 He is a former fitness coordinator and youth resource coordinator at the Passamaquoddy Health Center.